Jean Messagier: Life and career

 May 1968 in France introduced a partial return to representation in the work of Jean Messagier.
 His landscapes were reduced to a point where only a trace of gesture remained.
 This spontaneous passage would replace the depth of field, while the dynamic imprint of the brushstrokes, turbulent and interlacing, move across the canvas in vast convolutions.
 Titles, often inscribed directly into the painted surface, are a fundamental aspect of Messagier's paintings.
 The title becomes part of the work, opening the viewers imagination to the pleasure the artist wishes to share.

 The term paysagisme abstrait (literally, abstract landscapism) could be reserved for a process where the artist senses and tries to capture the 'rhythms' of a landscape.
 This concept of rhythm is explicitly mentioned by a number of painters in addition to Messagier; Jean René Bazaine, Raoul Ubac and Zao Wou Ki.
 The rhythm of the landscape is experienced by the artist and expressed by the gesture; something the viewer in turn would experience as sensation.
 The landscape in this case is a direct source of inspiration.
 It must be felt.

 During the winter of 1969 Messagier elaborated a technique he called "le Gel" in an effort to perfect a certain number of compositions whereby nature itself (e.g., temperature, hydrometry, condensation, and decomposition) would intervene in the creative process.
 These paintings were realized outside of his studio at the Moulin de Lougres between two streams, where the calm of the land was superimposed with the turbulent current of the water and air.
 For Messagier the process was equivalent to sculpting air, and the works became replicas of air itself influenced by liquid.
 Both solid and liquid would intermingle, one born from the other.
 His goal had been the reconciliation between art and life, between man and nature.
 Both abstraction and figuration could play a role.
 This was not the pitting of human nature against nature itself, but the fusion of the two.
 From the early 1950s Messagier had put into question the utility of debating the concepts of abstraction and figuration.
 Now both had been surpassed.

+From the 1970s onwards, Messagier simultaneously evoked images from popular culture such as Goldorak, Marsupilami, Betty Boop, or famous figures like Lady Diana or Greta Garbo, and shamelessly shook up his masters by quoting Delacroix, Matisse, Picasso.
+These years 1970-80, where he painted the beautiful triviality of fried eggs, radishes, giant mille-feuilles and the poetry of poppies, daisies, frost, monotypes with direct impressions of leaves or lace on the other.
+In 1982, he painted the cover of a Jimi Hendrix album.
+After the experiments of the 1970s-80s, he would the turn in the 1988-90 to a new gesture, where broad brushstrokes and the fresh colors including glitters condense all the artist's energy.